adsweet/Phylogenetics_Lab/Lab4/README.md

 After becoming familiar with SeaView, let’s use it to introduce you to a few other types of sequence files.

 First, let’s look at NEXUS files, which you should be familiar with from using PAUP*.
 Save your FASTA file as a NEXUS by selecting File -> Save as… and then select “NEXUS (*.nxs)” under the “Save As:” options.

-Save the file as LastName_cox1_nexus.nex.
+:white_check_mark: __Save the file as LastName_cox1_nexus.nex.__

 NEXUS files usually have the extension .nex or .nxs.
 Open the new NEXUS file in a text editor.
 The first line should say “#NEXUS” followed by some information about your data.

 :white_check_mark: __How many taxa (NTAX) are in your file?
 Characters (NCHAR)?
 What is the data type?__